leekcummings/cs-330-rust/README.md

 Rust does have have a recommended IDE, although, some may not be suited for Rust development.
 Using Rust requires frequent terminal access, so an IDE with access to multiple terminals is crucial.
 Some choose to skip the IDE entirely, opting for a command line-based text editor like Vim.<br><br>
 If you want the features of a full IDE, use whatever works best for you.
 I'll be using a combination of VSCode, which has a few Rust extensions, and Nano, a CLI text editor on Linux.
 ### How to Run "Hello World!"
-To run a basic Hello World program, start by creating a `main.rs` file to hold the program.
+To run a basic Hello World program, start by creating a `hello_world.rs` file to hold the program.
 Type the following code:
 ```
 fn main() {
     println!("Hello, world!");